FacelessFK/store-api/readme.md

 2. Access product information by making appropriate API calls to the provided endpoints.
 3. Implement sorting logic based on your application's requirements.

-## Endpoints (todo)
+## Endpoints

--   `GET /products`: Retrieve a list of products.
+-   `GET /api/v1/products`: Retrieve a list of products.
--   `GET /products/:id`: Retrieve details of a specific product.
--   `POST /products`: Add a new product (authentication/authorization required).
--   `PUT /products/:id`: Update product details (authentication/authorization required).
--   `DELETE /products/:id`: Delete a product (authentication/authorization required).

-## Sorting (to do)
+## Sorting

 The API supports sorting of products based on different criteria:

--   `GET /products?sort=price`: Get products sorted by price in ascending order.
+-   (e.g.)`GET /api/v1/products?sort=price`: Get products sorted by price in ascending order.
+-   (e.g.)`GET /api/v1/products?sort=-name,price`: You can add more sort here get products sorted Descending order alphabetically by name and price.

+## Filtering

+You can filter products based on different attributes:

--   `GET /products?sort=name`: Get products sorted alphabetically by name.
+- `GET /api/v1/products?company=ikea`: Get products filtered by company name.
+- `GET /api/v1/products?name=table`: Get products filtered by names containing "table".
+- `GET /api/v1/products?feature=false`: Get products filtered by feature availability.
+- `GET /api/v1/products?numericFilter=price<30`: Get products filtered by price less than 30 (<,>,<=,>=,=).
+- `GET /api/v1/products?numericFilter=rating>=3.5`: Get products filtered by rating greater than or equal to 3.5 .

+## Pagination

+You can use pagination to control the number of products displayed:

--   `GET /products?sort=company`: Get products sorted by the company (e.g., IKEA).
+-   `GET /api/v1/products?limit=10&page=2`: Get 10 products on the second page.

 ## Contributing

 Contributions to the Store API project are welcome!
 Feel free to create pull requests for issues or enhancements.
 Please ensure code follows the existing style and provides adequate documentation.

+## to do

+-   migration
+-   refactor
+-   better naming

 ## License